|Title||Effect of fibronectin amount and conformation on the strength of endothelial cell adhesion to HEMA/EMA copolymers|

 |Pagination||13 - 22|

 The effect of substrate surface hydrophobicity on fibronectin (Fn) adsorption and endothelial cell adhesion strength was studied.
 Bovine aortic endothelial cells (BAEC) were plated for 2 h with and without preadsorbed Fn on slides coated with homopolymers and copolymers of hydrophilic polyhydroxyethylmethacrylate (polyHEMA) and hydrophobic polyethylmethacrylate (polyEMA).
-The amount of adsorbed Fn was determined using 125I-labeled Fn.
-BAEC were cultured in serum-free medium for 2 h and subjected to a brief exposure of laminar flow in a variable-height flow chamber that provided a range of shear stresses of 15-185 dynes/cm2.
+The polarity of the substrate was determined by Wilhelmy plate contact angle.
+The amount of adsorbed Fn was determined using125I- labeled Fn.
+Attenuated total reflection Fourier transform infrared (ATR- FTIR) spectroscopy was used to detect gross conformational changes of adsorbed Fn on poly-HEMA or polyEMA.
+BAEC were cultured in serum-free medium for 2 h and subjected to a brief exposure of laminar flow in a variable- height flow chamber that provided a range of shear stresses of 15-185 dynes/cm2.
 The critical shear stress to detach 50% of the cells increased with increasing EMA content to a maximum at 20% HEMA/80% EMA copolymer irrespective of the presence of preadsorbed Fn.
 However, the critical force increased even though there were similar amounts of Fn adsorbed on all substrates.
-Thus, the force to detach cells did not increase solely with increasing amounts of adsorbed Fn.
+ATR-FTIR spectroscopy showed only minor changes in β-sheet structure of Fn adsorbed to polyHEMA and polyEMA.
+These results show that the force to detach cells did not increase solely with increasing amounts of adsorbed Fn; rather, these results indicate a more complex interplay involving both the amount and conformation of adsorbed Fn.

 |Short Title||Journal of Biomedical Materials Research|